zeek/zeek-agent/README.md

 # zeek-agent

+The Zeek Agent is an endpoint monitoring tool that reports socket and process events to a [Zeek](https://zeek.org) server instance.
+Event data is captured from Audit using the Unix domain socket plugin that comes with Audisp, and is then presented as a SQL database using SQLite virtual tables.
+It is optionally possible to enable osquery support, allowing Zeek to access all its non-evented tables.

+## Build types

+The Zeek agent can be built in three different configurations, with or without [osquery](https://github.com/osquery/osquery) support.

+1. Using the system compiler, generating binaries that will probably only work on the distribution used to build the release.
+2. With the [osquery-toolchain](https://github.com/osquery/osquery-toolchain), generating binaries that will work on any distribution shipping a glibc version that is greater than or equal to 2.12 (CentOS 6/Ubuntu 16.04 and above).
+3. Under the osquery source tree, enabling support for all the non-evented tables such as `processes` and `interfaces`.
+This will also automatically enable the osquery-toolchain.

+When generating redistributable packages, it is best to use build types 2 and 3.
+Distribution maintainers who wish to use system dependencies (when possible) may prefer going with option 1.

 ## Building from source

+**Introduction**

 For users that are already familiar with CMake, the project should be easy to build once the required dependencies have been installed and the repository has been cloned with all the submodules.
-No special steps are required to configure or build the binaries.
+No special steps are required for the configure and build steps.

 Project options have been grouped under the `ZEEK` prefix and will show up in configuration tools such as `ccmake` and `cmake-gui`.

-It is also possible to run the following script to configure, build, test and generate the packages: `scripts/ci_entry_point.sh`
+It is also possible to run the following script to configure, build, test and generate the packages: `scripts/build_release.sh`

-**1 - Supported systems**

-For development and generating releases, Ubuntu >= 18.04 is currently the only supported distribution

-For users, releases will work on any distribution post Ubuntu 16/CentOS 6 as long as the binaries have been generated with the osquery-toolchain.

-**2 - Dependencies**
-* clang
-* libauparse-dev
-* libaudit-dev
-* libssl-dev

-On Ubuntu/Debian-based distributions, the required packages can be installed with the following command:

-`sudo apt install clang libauparse-dev libaudit-dev libssl-dev`
+**Dependencies**

+When building with the system compiler, the following packages are needed: `clang`, `libssl-dev`.
+There are no special requirements when building with the osquery-toolchain.
+For the osquery-enabled build, Flex and Bison should be installed.

-**2 - Obtaining the source code**
+**Obtaining the source code**

 Clone the repository along with all the necessary submodules: `git clone https://github.com/zeek/osquery-extension --recursive`